ValaryLim/lynx-blockchain-risk-scoring/README.md

 ## Usage

 The entire data retrieval, risk scoring, and data storage pipeline of the project have been automated in the **auto_pipe.py** file.
-The user simply specifies the list of entities and the time period for the get_data function to complete the entire process.
+The user simply specifies the list of entities and the time period for the get_data_all function to complete the entire process.
 For example,

 ```python
 from datetime import datetime